Follow The Prince

 Link to this site

-A single wine from a single 1-acre vineyard from the Carneros region of Sonoma County.
+A single wine lovingly sourced from a 1-acre vineyard from the Carneros region of Sonoma County.
 Forget small, we are talking tiny here.
-Only 70 cases were produced from the 1-acre Valerie’s Vineyard in 2008.
-This vineyard is a group managed affair, the result of a partnership between long time Sonoma County public relations person Michael Coats, his wife Valerie, her parents and sister, and Chuck Hanson, a wine buyer for Hi-Time Cellars in Costa Mesa, California, for 53 years, and Jerry Hanson.
+Only 58 cases were produced from the 1-acre Valerie’s Vineyard in 2010.
+This vineyard is a group managed affair, the result of a partnership between long time Sonoma County public relations person Michael Coats, his wife Valerie, her parents Chuck and Jerry Hanson, and Valerie's sister, Vicki Brown.
+Chuck Hanson has been the primary wine buyer for Hi-Time Cellars in Costa Mesa, California, for 53 years.
 Each of the partners share equally in the work of the vineyard which is organically farmed and overseen by viticulturist Phil Cotourri.

 The vineyard, formerly the site of a plum orchard, was originally planted in 2000 by vineyardist Chuy Ordaz on resistant rootstock and a secret Russian River Valley sourced clone.
 The land sits less than 500 feet from the appellation line dividing Sonoma Valley and Sonoma Carneros.
 The first release was in 2003.
 Yields are just under 2 tons per acre with production less than 100 cases.

-The Valerie’s Vineyard Pinot Noir is crafted by B.R.
+The Valerie’s Vineyard Pinot Noir was crafted by B.R.
 Cohn Winery winemaker, Tom Montgomery, at B.R.
-Cohn Winery in Glen Ellen.
-Both of the previous two vintages of Valerie’s Vineyard Pinot Noir were stellar and were reviewed previously (www.princeofpinot.com/winery/811/).
+Cohn Winery in Glen Ellen for several years.
+In 2015, Jeff McBridge made the wine at Benziger Family Winery.
+The wine is consistently stellar.

-Valerie’s Vineyard Pinot Noir may be acquired by e-mailing michael@coatspr.com or visiting the Hit-Time Cellars website at www.hitimewine.net.
+Valerie’s Vineyard Pinot Noir may be acquired by e-mailing michael@coatspr.com or visiting the Hi-Time Cellars website at www.hitimewine.net.
 There is limited Sonoma Valley restaurant and retail distribution.
+With such limited production, the wine sells out quickly each vintage.

 Reviewed Wines